iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Some people don't like JSON for ugly presentation when unformatted, and low tolerance for errors with commas.
 ARM Template [expressions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-expressions) and [fucntions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions) may look too complex and fragile until you get used to them.

-Significant benefit of ARM templates is their ability to closely follow the Azure API.
+The significant benefit of ARM templates is their ability to closely follow the Azure API.
 You can refer to API representations of resources (JSON View, Error Messages, CLI Debug) as a reference while creating templates.
 This minimizes the chances of errors in attribute names and the overall object structure.

 Additionally, ARM templates often offer early access to new API features, giving you an advantage over tools like Terraform.